How to Become a Georgia Notary

 Applicants in Fulton, Clayton and Cobb counties must include a certified criminal background check no older than 30 days from a local law enforcement entity.

 Additionally, certain counties make applicants pass a notary public final exam.
-Contact your county’s Clerk of Superior Court to determine if you need to take an exam.
+Contact your county's Clerk of Superior Court to determine if you need to take a notary exam.